robvanson/akouste/README.md

 > \[//comment\]: \# "----------"

-There is a hidden parameter that has no associated text input field: **body.style**.
-It is used to change the full page style.
+There are two hidden parameters that have no associated text input field: **body.style** and **addDigest**.

+**body.style** is used to change the full page style.
 For instance:

 > \[//parameter\]: \# "body.style: font-family: Arial, Helvetica, sans-serif;background-color:GhostWhite;"

 Changes the font to *sans-serif*, preverably *Arial*, or *Helvetica*.
 It also changes the background color of the page.

+**addDigest**, value **true** or **false**, is used to add a digest to the answers, a chained SHA256 digest per row in hexadecimal.

+> \[//parameter\]: # "addDigest:true"

+As the answers can be communicated to the experimenter using any communication channel, it can be prudent to check whether the answer files might have been corrupted during transmission.
+The answers of each line can be checked against the digest numbers at the end of each table row using the **ProcessResponse.html** web application.

 ### The stimulus table